ksoze84/useStateHandler/README.md

 ## instanceCreated() function

 Optional handler method that is called only once when an instance is created.
-If exists in the instance, this method is called by the useStateHandler hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".
+If exists in the instance, this method is called by the useStateHandler or usePartialHandler use hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".

 This method has NOT the same behavior as mount callback of a component in React.
 The only way this method is called again by the hook is by destroying the instance first with destroyInstance().